Bejswarup/Algo_Trading/README.md

 4. Profit Booking:
    - If the LTP increases and hits your exit price, you exit the trade.
 For example, if the LTP reaches 55 rupees, you book a loss of 5 rupees.
    - If corrent time is more than 3:20pm then it will close the trade.
+   - - If you provide target as 2, then if LTP hit your target , it will book the profit and close the position.

 The key idea is that the trailing stop loss adapts to market conditions.
-It moves in your favor as the price increases but remains static when the price decreases, allowing you to potentially capture more profit while protecting yourself from significant losses.
+It moves in your favor as the price goes in your favor but remains static when the price goes against your favor, allowing you to potentially capture more profit while protecting yourself from significant losses.

 Remember that trailing stop loss can be a useful strategy, but it doesn't guarantee profits, and it's essential to carefully consider your risk tolerance and overall trading plan.
+It will only stop your loss what you decided before taking a trade.

 ## Why Algo Trading?